ivoysey/agdademo/patter.md

                 foldr f b L == foldl f b L
 ```

-naming the proof term of this property Δ. (if you know a better name:
+naming the proof term of this property Δ. (if you know a better name,
-please tell me. i just think Δ is a neat looking glyph and that we sound
+please tell me. i just think Δ looks exciting.)
-cooler when we use greek letters.)

-so let follow our noses and try to prove it! we have a list, surely we can
+so let follow our noses and try to prove it!
-induct on that.

 ```agda
   foldlrΔ : {A B : Set} (f : A → B → B) (b : B) (L : List A)